Bachelor of Applied Interior Design

 An important component of becoming an effective contributor to the interior design industry is an understanding of how these various and diverse professions collaborate to realize interior design projects.
 Also important is learning how to create positive relationships within this vast network of people.

-Students receive information and assistance in various areas that prepare them for their DFS experience.
-The Directed Field Studies Preparation component aims to:
+Students receive information and assistance in various areas that prepare them for their internship experience.
+Professional development is integrated into Design Tools 3, 4, 5 and 6 courses and aims to:

-• Familiarize students with the interior design workplace
+• Familiarize students with the interior design career & employment landscape

-• Conduct self assessment to identify strengths, areas requiring further development, interests, skills, etc.
+• Identify strengths, areas requiring further development, interests, skills, etc., through self-assessment exploration

-• Assist students in the preparation of effective cover letters, resumes and portfolio preparation
+• Assist students in the preparation of targeted cover letters, resumes, and portfolio presentations in focus of industry trends, standards and best practices

-• Familiarize students with the employment interview process
+• Familiarize students with the interview process and develop their confidence through practice

 What about expenses?